 Cons: you need to find and do the deals, and keep up your end of the bargain.

-You can learn more about one of the neatest – and most instant – ways I’ve found of borrowing traffic here:
+A while back I wrote about a service called Just Retweet which was one of the neatest – and most instant – ways I’d found of borrowing traffic up until that point.

 4. You can MULTIPLY your existing traffic virally.